-Precision Machinists are highly skilled workers who provide tools, molds and special guiding and holding devices that are used to mass-produce a variety of metal and plastic parts.
+Precision Machinists are highly skilled workers who provide tools, molds, and special guiding and holding devices that are used to mass-produce a variety of metal and plastic parts.
 Machinists set up and operate all types of basic and advanced machine tools using precision measuring instruments.
-Machinist also create parts from hand held size to needing a semi to move.
+Machinists also create parts from hand held size to needing a semi to move.
 From as simple as a bolt to as complicated to a locomotive engine block.
 Through our program, students gain a basic understanding of machine tools, measuring instruments, metals and blueprint reading to prepare them for entry level positions in manufacturing.

 - Orientation & safety